MattiasFredriksson/pybind11_tensor/README.md

 ### C++ -> Python

 Preferable behavior when returning TensorRef arguments to the Python side is to copy the underlying buffer rather then attempt to wrap it in a numpy array object.
-While not dissalowing to return a direct reference to the buffer unless PYBIND11_ET_STRICT is defined, unless a copy is made, the type_caster does not attempt to ensure the data sticks around once the argument is returned back to python.
-The primary purpose for allowing TensorRef return arguments is then to support it as a return type similar to returning a Tensor<> but retaining the generallity of the of the TensorRef<> type.
+While not dissalowing to return a direct reference to the buffer unless PYBIND11_ET_STRICT is defined, the type_caster does not attempt to ensure the data sticks around once the argument is returned back to python.